 How do I get accepted into the program?

-Complete an initial application in May.
+Complete an initial application starting in April.
 Once we receive your application, we will review the materials provided to ensure that you meet our eligibility requirements.
 We will then notify you as to whether you will move on to an interview with our program committee, or if your application is declined.

 If you are contacted for an interview, please know that the interview is in a relaxed setting.
 If you need to bring your child/ren with you, that is perfectly okay.